 To edit some of the details of the course in the course dashboard you can use the Edit mode button (4).
 To add some new content to the course you may use the Add content button (5) and to set up the course rules you can use the corresponding button (6).

 Moreover, you can click to edit each unit of the course (7), delete it or toggle its status between active or inactive.

 In addition to adding content to the course (such as new units, tests, assignments, and surveys) you can use the Add content button to access the rest of the material of the course (8).

 The Properties tab displays the basic and advanced course information (you can find out more about this here).

-The Users tab displays a listing of the users associated with the course, as either Professors or Students and their registration date.
-For each student, the Users listing also displays the course completion date, what their score was and whether he was awarded a certificate.
+The Users tab displays a listing of the users associated with the course, as either Instructors or Learners, as well as their registration date.
+For each Learner, the Users listing also displays the course completion date, what their score was and whether he was awarded a certificate.

 Finally, tabs Skills, Branches, Jobs shows a listing of skills, branches, and jobs associated with the selected course.
-A “skill” describes a specific knowledge or experience that is either Offered by the course (meaning that students who complete the course are assigned that skill) or “Required” by the course (meaning that students need to have that skill, perhaps by completing another course offering it, in order to take the course).
-The listing of skills can be downloaded as an Excel-compatible CSV file.
+A “skill” describes a specific knowledge or experience that is either Offered by the course (meaning that Learners who complete the course are assigned that skill) or “Required” by the course (meaning that Learners need to have that skill, perhaps by completing another course offering it, in order to take the course).
+The listing of skills can be downloaded as an Excel-compatible .csv file.